franck01081991/ubuntu-autoinstall/README.en.md

   a single LVM volume for extra capacity.
   - Optimisations: Intel microcode, `thermald`, `powertop` (auto-tune service), and `lm-sensors` ship pre-installed to stabilise thermals and efficiency.
+- `dell-optiplex-3020m`: OptiPlex 3020M (Intel Core i5-4590T + H81 chipset)
+  running on a single SATA drive with an Intel I217-LM NIC.
+  - Optimisations: `intel-microcode`, `thermald`, `powertop`, `lm-sensors`, and `linux-tools-generic` are preinstalled; `powertop-autotune` and `thermald` are enabled automatically to mitigate throttling in the ultra-compact chassis.
 - `lenovo-90dq004yfr`: ThinkCentre M700 Tiny (90DQ004YFR) using SATA only, tuned
   for that platform’s power/microcode characteristics.